Cannabis use disorder: Adolescents

 The endocannabinoid system is directly involved in adolescent brain development.
 Adolescent cannabis users are therefore particularly vulnerable to the potential adverse effects of cannabis use.
-Adolescent cannabis use is associated with increased cannabis misuse as an adult, issues with memory and concentration, long-term cognitive complications, and poor psychiatric outcomes including social anxiety, suicidality and addiction.
+Adolescent cannabis use is associated with increased cannabis misuse as an adult, issues with memory and concentration, long-term cognitive complications, and poor psychiatric outcomes including social anxiety, suicidality, and addiction.

 There are several reasons why adolescents start a smoking habit.
-According to a study completed by Bill Sanders, influence from friends, difficult household problems, and experimentation are some of the reasons why this population starts to smoke marijuana.
+According to a study completed by Bill Sanders, influence from friends, difficult household problems, and experimentation are some of the reasons why this population starts to smoke cannabis.
 This segment of population seems to be one of the most influenceable group there is.
-They want to follow the group and look "cool", "hip" and accepted by their friends.
-This fear of rejection plays a big role in their decision to use marijuana.
+They want to follow the group and look "cool", "hip", and accepted by their friends.
+This fear of rejection plays a big role in their decision to use cannabis.
 However it does not seem to be the most important factor.
 According to a study from Canada, the lack of knowledge about cannabis seems to be the main reason why adolescents start to smoke.
 The authors observed a high correlation between adolescents that knew about the mental and physical harms of cannabis and their consumption.
 Of the 1045 young participants in the study, those who could name the least number of negative effects about this drug were usually the ones who were consuming it.
 They were not isolated cases either.
 Actually, the study showed that the proportion of teenagers who saw cannabis as a high-risk drug and the ones who thought the contrary was about the same.

+In a 2023 national inpatient study, researchers found that adolescents with Cannabis Use Disorder (CUD) were at a significantly higher risk for suicide attempts and self-harm tendencies.
+They observed 807,105 adolescents who were hospitalized from January 1, 2016 to December 31, 2019, of which 6.9% had CUD.
+The study showed the majority of adolescents with CUD that were hospitalized were more likely to be older and have depression, emphasizing the association between CUD and suicide attempts/self-harm.
+Adolescents who were diagnosed with CUD had 2.4 times the odds of suicide attempt/self-harm.
+Interventions should occur early on to attempt to prevent the development of CUD and any related actions.